corda/corda-docs/content/en/docs/corda-os/4.6/token-sdk-introduction.md

 To upgrade from Tokens SDK V1.1 to V1.2.1:

+{{< warning >}}
+Before upgrading, make sure the platform database schema is properly migrated and the changelog syncrhonised - consult the [upgrade documentation for Corda 4.6](./app-upgrade-notes.md).
+If you have not migrated the schema, the Tokens SDK may not upgrsade correctly.
+{{< /warning >}}

-1. Change the V number (version number) in your CorDapp's relevant Gradle file from 1.1 to 1.2.
+1. Change the V number (version number) in your CorDapp's relevant Gradle file from 1.1 to 1.2.1.

 2. Remove all references to `selection` and `money` `.jar` files from your build function (in many cases, Gradle).
 The functions of these JARS has been moved into `workflows` in V1.2.